CIA International Student Application Requirements

 Students must submit this form even if supporting themselves, and the name of the sponsor must match the name on the proof of financial support documents.

 If English is not your native language, you will be required to demonstrate proficiency.
-Learn about CIA’s English proficiency requirements and about the option of conditional admission.
+Learn about the proficiency exams we accept with their required scores, conditional admission as an option, and our exam waiver policy.

 Student Visa